-How to make an application under Right to Information or Information Privacy
+How to make applications under Right to Information and Information Privacy Acts

 While we proactively release much information to the community about our activities, the Right to Information Act 2009 (RTI Act) provides a formal means of requesting access to general information held by the department that is not normally publicly available.

-Where we are unable to release your personal information administratively, or where you are seeking to amend your personal information because you consider it to be incorrect, misleading or out of date, the Information Privacy Act 2009 (IP Act) provides a formal means of requesting access to, and amendment of your personal information.
+The Information Privacy Act 2009 (IP Act) provides a formal means of requesting access to, and amendment of, your personal information.

-A formal application for access to government-held information under Right to Information or Information Privacy should only be made as a last resort, where information is not otherwise accessible.
+A formal application for access to government-held information under the RTI Act or IP Act should only be made as a last resort, where information is not otherwise accessible.

 Fees and charges

-In addition to the application fee, you may be charged for following:
+In addition to the RTI application fee, you may be charged for:

-- processing documents if your application takes longer than five hours to process ($7.70 for each 15 minutes or part thereof)
+- processing (if your application takes longer than five hours to process)

 How long will it take to process my application?

-A formal application is generally processed within 25 business days (5 weeks), but this can be extended in some circumstances.
+A formal application is generally processed within 25 business days, but this period can be extended in some circumstances.

-More detailed information about Right to Information and or Information Privacy can be found at the Queensland Government Right to Information website.
+More detailed information about right to information can be found at the Queensland Government website.

 - Right to information policy ( 228 KB).